niktaaan/Multi-Agent-LSTMTD3/README.md

 # Multi-Agent LSTMTD3
-Python Code for MA-LSTMTD3 algorithm developed for paper : " Memory Augmented Multi-Agent Reinforcement Learning for Cooperative Environment"
+Python Code for the MA-LSTMTD3 algorithm developed for the paper : " Memory Augmented Multi-Agent Reinforcement Learning for Cooperative Environment"

 ## Description
 To run three deterministic algorithms for multi-agent reinforcement learning: